Ericsson/dataplanebook/src/glossary.rst

       local, but in DPDK the practice is to instead use the GCC extensions ``__thread``.

+   Top half
+      A traditional interrupt service routine (ISR) performs all processing caused for a particular hardware interrupt in that function.
+This may include running the RX path of an Ethernet driver and higher layers of the network stack, and marking a user space process to be run.

+      Keeping interrupts disabled for a long time may cause issues if other interrupts occur.
+Keeping the core occuppied some particular task which is not strictly required to handle the interrupt, but rather is just caused by it, may prevent the core from working on some more urgent task.

+      To solve those problems, serving an interrupt is divided into two parts.
+One, the *top half*, is the actual ISR, does as little as possible, which usually translate to clearing the interrupt and deferring the rest of the processing to the *bottom half*.

+      In Linux, there is a set of different mechanisms that qualifies as bottom halves (e.g., soft IRQs and tasklets).

+   Transparent huge pages
+      Transparent huge pages (THP) is a Linux kernel feature which make a non-huge pages aware application use huge pages.
+The process of moving data from regular-sized pages (4kB) to huge pages may be so high that it defeat the gains made due a reduction in TLB misses.

    UE
       User Equipment (UE) is 3GPP term for a mobile terminal.
 A UE is roughly equivalent of a *host* in a TCP/IP network.
 To complicate things, a UE is also almost always a *host* as well, since the mobile network is used as a data link layer for IP.

+   Unregistered non-EAL thread
+      An unregistered non-EAL thread is an operating system thread which not registered with the :term:`EAL`, and thus, for example, does not have a :term:`lcore id`.
+In other words;
+      a perfectly normal operating system thread, where no special actions or precautions have been taken.

+      An unregistered non-EAL thread is created by the fast path application, or some non-DPDK library it calls into.

+      Unregistered thread may not call DPDK APIs which require the caller to have a lcore id.
+Unregistered thread are often also :term:`preemptable <Preemptable thread>`, which further restricts
+      what DPDK APIs may be used.

    User plane
       A synonym to :term:`data plane`, commonly used in the context of telecommunications networks.

+   User mode thread
+      A thread which is scheduled and otherwise managed by an user space application.
+The actual execution of a user mode thread always happens in the context of a operating system thread.

+   User space thread
+      A user space thread is an :term:`operating system thread` which forms a part of the user space process.

    Vector packet processing
       Vector packet processing is a network stack design pattern,